vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 24. 222-278 and also in Bhav.
 U. 25.
 1-42.
 Saubhiigyasankrūnti-This is a sabkrāntivrata; on the Ayana

-or Visuva day having Vyatīpāta or on a sankranti day oneList of vratas
+or Visuva day having Vyatīpāta or on a saṅkrānti day oneList of vratas

 457